Finding their bearings amid choppy seas

 With new tactics and technologies used in conflicts around the world, the SAF has taken lessons from these modern battlefields, and XFS remains an effective place to stress test these concepts of operation, said Exercise Director Brigadier-General (BG) Teo Soo Yeow.

-Expanded use of multi-tier drones
+Expanded use of commercial drones

-Three types of off-the-shelf micro/mini drones – 10 Ascent Spirit, four Skydio X10 and four Neros Archer – are making their debut in the exercise.
+Three types of micro/mini drones – 10 Ascent Spirit, four Skydio X10 and four Neros Archer – are making their debut in the exercise.
 The total number of drones has also more than doubled that of the 2023 edition of XFS, from 11 to 24 this year.

 “Harnessing the strengths and capabilities of these assets (by picking the most appropriate one for the situation) allows us to reach mission success and be more resilient to challenges,” explained Lieutenant Colonel Tay Cheng Chuan, Commanding Officer of DROID (Drone Rapid Operationalisation, Integration and Deployment).